arjun9978/Frontend_OnboardingPage/README.md

-# A fictional onboarding platform that helps teams manage projects, people, and productivity
+# A fictional onboarding frontend platform

 A responsive multi-step onboarding flow built using **React**, **TypeScript**, **Tailwind CSS**, and **React Router**.
 It collects user information across steps and saves it locally, simulating a real-world onboarding experience.